JoshuaFarmerATX/ehaarmanny_ML_App/README.md

 Interactive dashboard to explore COVID-19 data from Johns Hopkins University and providing free API.
 This project aims to predict the number of new daily cases and deaths of COVID-19 in USA.

-### Link to the App: **NOTE** Hosting temporarily removed due to cost of hosting on the cloud.
-Link will be updated once hosting has been resumed.
+### Link to the App: https://front-facing-pjblaypjta-uc.a.run.app/team
+Note on Link: This was updated on 6.20.2020.
+Any old links to the application are no longer valid

 ### To run localy the predictions:
 streamlit run streamlit_interface.py

 ### Update frequency:
-Once a day around 08:00 PM (CDT).
+To conserve resources on our google cloud, chron jobs have been temporarily disabled.

 ### Data Sources:
 https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data